kuzushi/websec-tools/README.md

   3. the tool represents something significant for a contribution-- like say BeEF framework.
   4. the tool has some level of popularity, like... people actually used it somewhere for something real.  see point 1
   5. I am not really tracking revisions of major tools, though it is somewhat unfair not to given some releases were quite innovative.
   6. Many/Most of these tools showed up on a major distro like SecTools or Kali.
-Some were referenced from blogs, especially related to bug bounty.
+Some were referenced from blogs, especially related to bug. bounty.
+  7. The tool could be dynamic analysis, or static analysis.
+Only the more popular SAST for web were included (like, specific to framework brakeman, or RIPS).
+I also added Semgrep because basically everyone who is cool uses it.

 Pre-2005 list includes:
 - **Nikto** (2001)